 The 27 minutes prior to the beginning of this sequence concern the arrival of a team of geologists and ichthyologists (I already looked it up; according to Wikipedia, it’s basically fish scientists) to a lagoon in the Amazon, where they discovered the fossil of a hand with webbed fingers.
 They believe the fossil may help them to understand how sea creatures made their way onto land.

 Shortly after their arrival, the team discovers the men tasked with watching over the area murdered.
 In an effort to better understand where the fossil came from, ichthyologists David Reed (Richard Carlson) and Carl Maia (Antonio Moreno) decide to explore the depths of the lagoon.
-Unbeknownst to them, Gill-man has been watching them the entire time and has taken a liking to Kay Lawrence (Julie Adams), the only female member of the team and David’s girlfriend.
+Unbeknownst to them, Gill-man (Ricou Browning) has been watching them the entire time and has taken a liking to Kay Lawrence (Julie Adams), the only female member of the team and David’s girlfriend.

 After David and Carl explore the lagoon, Kay decides to take a swim.